 DULL just released their debut singles “This Is Going South” and “Dive Deep Down” at the end of last month via Startracks.
 The band features not one but two lead singers, Canan Rosén and Louise Erdman, who perfectly complement each other with their different styles and approaches.
 These two new singles are explosive and emphatic in that early 2000s alternative rock way.
 Their sound is a good meeting of new and old, appealing to both young rock fans and you now middle-agers who grew up on the popular turn of the century sounds.

-To get more familiar with DULL, their escapades, and what they have planned coming up, we recently spoke with Rosén to ask him a few questions about recording and playing live.
+To get more familiar with DULL, their escapades, and what they have planned coming up, we recently spoke with Rosén to ask her a few questions about recording and playing live.

 For those not familiar with your band, can you tell us a little bit about yourselves?